DavidSilady/linkedList/README.md

 			"[production year]"
 			"[condition]"

-"z" -> delete all the cars with manufacturer name containing the entered line (not case sensitive):
+"z" -> delete all the cars with manufacturer name containing the entered line (not case sensitive)

 Followed by:

 			"[part of the manufacturer name for deletion]"

-"h" -> find and print all the cars with the entered manufacturer name:
+"h" -> find and print all the cars with the entered manufacturer name (not case sensitive)

 Followed by:

 			"[wanted manufacturer name]"

-"a" -> updates the price of all the cars with the entered manufacturer name and older than entered year
+"a" -> updates the price of all the cars with the entered manufacturer name and older than entered year (not case sensitive)

 Followed by: